Aadarsh-Mourya/StackUpBros/Data Collection/README.md

 # Water Meter Sensor with ThingSpeak

-This project uses an ESP8266 to monitor water usage with a water meter sensor and send data to ThingSpeak.
+This project uses an ESP8266 to monitor water usage with a water meter sensor and send data to ThingSpeak (a cloud platform by MathWorks).

 ## Components